-“A lot can happen between now and death,” cautions Haskins.
+“A lot can happen between now and death,” cautions Jacovino.
 “Planning is even more important if parents are concerned about heirs’ ability to effectively manage inheriting wealth, whether due to family responsibilities, or impediments such as health issues or addictions,” she says.

-“If your heirs are young children and you don’t know what the future holds, you can create a trust to protect the assets until they reach a certain age,” says Haskins.
+“If your heirs are young children and you don’t know what the future holds, you can create a trust to protect the assets until they reach a certain age,” says Jacovino.
 Trusts give parents an added level of control by allowing them to stipulate when and how the children receive their assets, and even what conditions might disqualify them from inheriting.

 Parents who transfer assets to a revocable trust avoid probate and retain full control.
 They are able to make changes to the trust which, upon their death, converts to an irrevocable trust that cannot be altered.
 Assets put directly into an irrevocable trust are no longer part of the estate and aren’t subject to estate tax.